-Christopher Vane Percy saw the house myself for the first time in 1957, from the river, as a schoolboy on a boating party, and fell under its spell, dreaming of owning and restoring it one day.
-At that time, he knew nothing of the history of the house and its connections to his family.
+Christopher Vane Percy saw the house himself for the first time in 1957, from the river, as a schoolboy on a boating party, and fell under its spell, dreaming of owning and restoring it one day.
+At that time, he knew nothing of the history of the house or its connections to his family.

 Twenty years later, during the 1977 Firemen's Strike, a fire broke out on the ground floor.
 This was brought under control, then broke out again during the night gutting the south wing, but luckily the main body of the house was left untouched, so there was no damage to any of the early Georgian panelling or to the fine oak staircase.
 At this point it was thought the house might even be demolished and I saw the house myself for the second time in 1979, in this dire state of near dereliction, but was pleased to find that it had just been acquired by Simon Herrtage, who carried out the first phase of the major restoration of the structure back to its original 18th century design.
 Removing internal partitions and 'bed sits' installed by the Council throughout the house and demolishing the Nissen hut structures which had been constructed by the RAF blighting the garden.

-Then, in 1983, Christopher brought his late wife Lady Linda Vane Percy to see Island Hall on a hot summer’s afternoon, it was only on their way from London that he disclosed that he had actually exchanged contracts!
+In 1983, Christopher brought his late wife Lady Linda Vane Percy to see Island Hall on a hot summer’s afternoon, it was only on their way home to London that he disclosed that he had actually exchanged contracts!
 Their move to the house, re-stablished the family connection and responsibility, as home for their three children who have grown up at Island Hall and grown to love it too.
 Pictured here with their eldest children Maxim & Grace with the first (!) replacement bridge in 1988 - sadly it did not last as long as hoped.

-Even Today the work continues!
-Building on the passed, the renovation and restoration as well as maintenance is always at the forefront.
+Even today the work continues!
+Building on the past, the renovation and restoration as well as maintenance is always an important focus.
 The house enjoys hosting Visitors as well as Weddings and Events to not only support this historic building, but also to share the building and grounds with great pride.
-We also support the local community and more wide reaching projects with our annual charity garden openings & carol concerts.
-Recent projects include: The restoration of river walls, The planting of a yew tree temple and yew amphitheatre, A second replacement bridge!
-Creation of a new vegetable garden and the renovation of the top floor of the house - for the family to enjoy!
+We support the local community and more wide-reaching projects with our annual charity garden opening & carol concert.
+Recent projects include: the restoration of river walls, the planting of a yew tree temple and yew amphitheatre, a second replacement bridge(!) creation of a new vegetable garden and the renovation of the top floor of the house - for the family to enjoy!